-Chairman of the Board c/o Secretary Pacira BioSciences, Inc. 5401 West Kennedy Boulevard Suite 890 Tampa, Florida 33609 United States substantive matters and include suggestions or comments that our Chairman considers to be important for the directors to know.
-Our Secretary reserves the right not to forward to board members any inappropriate materials.
+Chairman of the Board c/o Secretary Pacira BioSciences, Inc. 5401 West Kennedy Boulevard Suite 890 Tampa, Florida 33609 United States

 You may submit your concern anonymously or confidentially by postal mail.
 You may also indicate whether you are a stockholder, customer, supplier, or other interested party.